A program of the Delaware COVID-19 Strategic Response Fund

 - Organizations may submit one application at a time.

-- Organizations are eligible to apply July-December, even if they received funding from the Strategic Response Fund March-June.
+- Organizations are eligible to apply even if they received funding from the Strategic Response Fund March-June.

 Agencies must serve the state of Delaware and its residents without discrimination based on race, religion, gender, age, disability, national origin or sexual orientation.